matype/atcss/readme.markdown

 ```

 ### High performance inheritance of other rules
-The function to inherit other rules of ACSS is defferent from `@extend` of existing CSS preprocessors like Sass.
+The function to inherit other rules of AtCSS is defferent from `@extend` of existing CSS preprocessors like Sass.

 Sass's `@extend` can only duplicate its selectors to base ones.
 For example, when the declarations in base rules are too short or in media queries, or the selector inheritance destination rules is too long,